luketpeterson/atomspace-bootstrap-guide/contents/04_evaluation_and_truth_values.rst

 Each one of those examples above, and all other predicate expressions, can be evaluated to a single TruthValue; True, False, or somewhere in between.

-EvaluationLink has Two Important Roles
+EvaluationLink to Assert Stuff with PredicateNode
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+EvaluationLink has two important roles.

 Very early in the `Atomspace examples <https://github.com/opencog/atomspace/blob/master/examples/atomspace/knowledge.scm>`_, :code:`EvaluationLink` pops up without any introduction.
 It says this: